-These themes have been identified as some of the most competitive strengths of the county alongside Robin Hood as our unique selling point (USP).
+These are, without challenge, the competitive strengths of the county.
 Nottinghamshire has a head start over many other places as it can lay claim to the global brand of Robin Hood and Sherwood Forest, something that is known worldwide.
-There is a broader history of the Sherwood Forest area that needs to be told as well as recognition of its special habitats and species but Robin Hood is how we attract visitors here in the first place to be able to tell our other fascinating stories.
+There is a broader history of the Sherwood Forest area that needs to be told as well as recognition of its special habitats and species.